Generalized Anxiety Disorder

 Social Phobia

-The essential features of Obsessive Compulsive Disorder (OCD) are recurrent obsessions (intrusive thoughts) and compulsions (repeated behaviors) that are time consuming and cause marked distress or significant impairment in daily functioning.
-Obsessions are persistent ideas, thoughts, impulses or images that are experienced as intrusive and inappropriate and cause marked anxiety or distress.
+The essential features of Obsessive Compulsive Disorder (OCD) are recurrent obsessions (intrusive thoughts) and compulsions (repeated behaviors) that are time-consuming and cause marked distress or significant impairment in daily functioning.
+Obsessions are persistent ideas, thoughts, impulses, or images that are experienced as intrusive and inappropriate and cause marked anxiety or distress.
 The most common obsessions are repeated thoughts about contamination, doubting oneself, needing to have things in a particular order, worrying that something bad will happen to parents or friends, or aggressive impulses.

-Post Traumatic Stress Disorder
+Post-Traumatic Stress Disorder

 A child or adolescent who experiences or witnesses a catastrophic event may develop ongoing difficulties known as post-traumatic stress disorder (PTSD).
-The stressful or traumatic event involves a situation where someone’s life has been threatened or severe injury has occurred (e.g., they may be the victim or a witness of physical abuse, sexual abuse, violence in the home or in the community, automobile accidents, natural disasters (such as flood, fire, earthquakes), and being diagnosed with a life threatening illness.
-Symptoms of PTSD include flashbacks or nightmares about what happened, hypervigilance, startling easily, withdrawing from others, and avoiding situations that remind one of the traumatic event.
+The stressful or traumatic event involves a situation where someone’s life has been threatened or severe injury has occurred (e.g., they may be the victim or a witness of physical abuse, sexual abuse, violence in the home or the community, automobile accidents, natural disasters (such as flood, fire, earthquakes), and being diagnosed with a life-threatening illness.
+Symptoms of PTSD include flashbacks or nightmares about what happened, hypervigilance, startling easily, withdrawing from others, and avoiding situations that remind one of the traumatic events.